mrporcles/docker-sonerezh/README.md

 This is the Git repository of the official Docker image for [Sonerezh](https://www.sonerezh.bzh).
 See the Hub page for more informations.

 **WARNING**: the Docker image for Sonerezh is still under development.
-Some functionnality are broken like email notifications for example..
+Some functionnality are broken like email notifications for example.

 # How to build this image